Open-Network-Insight/oni-ml/README.md

 - final.other  Auxilliary information from the LDA run: Number of topics, number of terms, alpha.
 - likelihood.dat Convergence information for the LDA run.

-In addition, on each MPI worker node, in the `LPATH/YYYYMMDD` directory files of the form `<worker index>.beta` and `<workder index>.gamma`, these are local temporary files that are combined to form `final.beta` and `final.gamma`, respectively.
+In addition, on each worker node identified in NODES, in the `LPATH/YYYYMMDD` directory files of the form `<worker index>.beta` and `<workder index>.gamma`, these are local temporary files that are combined to form `final.beta` and `final.gamma`, respectively.

 ## Licensing